hipe/tmx/system/doc/issues/027-the-stubbed-filesystem-narrative.md

 ## :#storypoint-80

-we might change the name, but for now, note: don't be confused by our meaning of "touch". this does NOT mock the behavior of the unix utility `touch`; we are merely using the same verb and the same semantics. ("touch" is our new favorite idiomatic name for this category of methods (we used to say "puff" for this !?) and saying "touch" borrows its namesake from the unix utility of
+we might change the name, but for now, note: don't be confused by our meaning of "touch". this does NOT stub the behavior of the unix utility `touch`; we are merely using the same verb and the same semantics. ("touch" is our new favorite idiomatic name for this category of methods (we used to say "puff" for this !?) and saying "touch" borrows its namesake from the unix utility of